-The Bank outsources a significant proportion of its support services under service level agreements to the related departments of Nomura International plc ("NIP").
+From an operational standpoint, the Bank outsources a significant proportion of its support services under service level agreements to the related departments of Nomura International plc ("NIP").
 The Treasury department continues to manage the liquidity of the Bank and provides asset and liability management for the balance sheet.